harshchinu/Alexa-Skills/README.md

 # Alexa-Skills
-Json code for all my alexa skills
+Here you can find the JSON code for all my alexa skills I have published.

-To check this is live search with name on amazom alexa skill store

-Talking Tom
+Find all these skills at Amazon Skills Store here [here](https://www.amazon.in/s?k=Harsh+maheshwari&i=alexa-skills&ref=nb_sb_noss)

+### **Talking Tom** 🐱

   @talkingtom.json
-  it same like our Anrdoid Talking tom repeats what you say it to you

-Daily Prophet
+  Talking Tom 🐱 Alexa skill is a remake of the Talking Tom Android app, where Alexa repeats whatever is said by the user.

+### **Daily Prophet**
   @dailyProphet.json
-  all the potterheads out there this skill is for you
+  This Alexa Skill is for all the harry potter lovers aka Potterheads.

-The Big Bang Theory
+### **The Big Bang Theory**

   @tbbt.json
-    its all the with a big bang Travia to you
+    An trivia Skill based on the popular TV Show, The Big Bang Theory 💣

+*More coming soon..